$Z$-critical connections and Bridgeland stability conditions: Preliminaries

 The third and final way in which we wish to demonstrate the naturality of the subsolution condition is through the following existence result for $Z$-critical connections on line bundles over complex surfaces.

 Let $L$ be a holomorphic line bundle over a complex surface $X$, and denote by $\alpha$ the curvature of a Hermitian metric on $L$; this then matches the usual notation in the study of the deformed Hermitian Yang--Mills equation.
-Without loss of generality, we may assume $\rho_0=2$ and hence the Chern--Weil representative of the central charge takes the form The subsolution condition asks
+Without loss of generality, we may assume $\rho_0=2$ and hence the Chern--Weil representative of the central charge takes the form where $\alpha = \frac{i}{2\pi} F(h)$ is the curvature of the Chern connection $A$ of a Hermitian metric on $L$.
+The subsolution condition asks